 But all the time he was doing these things that seemed to require his first attention Dr. Laubach's thought went with increasing frequency to the Mohammedan Moros on the Island of Mindanao with whom he had had some contacts during the first period of his service.
 These were a wild and backward people, about 500,000 in number, who looked upon the Christian Filipinos as their traditional enemies.
 They seemed almost completely inaccessible to approach by a Christian missionary.
 To win them, as he well knew, would require unbounded patience and great Christian resourcefulness.
 Dr. Laubach believed in the power of God to accomplish even this task and felt that he had a call to undertake it.
-So in 1930, a short time before the first of these letters were written, Dr. Laubach went to Dansalan in the uplands of Mindanao to begin his remarkable service for the Moros.
+So in 1930, a short time before the first of these letters was written, Dr. Laubach went to Dansalan in the uplands of Mindanao to begin his remarkable service for the Moros.

-The letters reflect with complete frankness the lonesomeness of those first days.
+The letters reflect the beauty of this place with its homes and fields reaching down to a sparkling lake beyond which rise jagged mountain peaks.
+The letters also reflect with complete frankness the lonesomeness of those first days.
 For reasons of health and education Mrs. Laubach and their surviving son Robert were compelled, during these first months, to stay at Dumaguete, a mission station on another island, and he was alone.
 This was the time when he was learning the language and coming to understand something of the way of the life of the Moros and therefore, he was isolated from any intimate fellowship with them.
 It was characteristic of the greatness of the man that this very lonesomeness led him to the deep mystic experience of God which is recorded in his letters.